El-wino/site1101-portfolio/projects.md

 ## Hour of Code
 <img src="{{ '/assets/images/hourofcode.jpg' | relative_url }}" alt="Hour of Code Image" class="project-image" />

-In "Hour of Code" project, me and my teammates went to school № 255 and teached 6th graders base of programming.
+In "Hour of Code" project, me and my teammates went to school № 255 and taught 6th graders base of programming.